Greater London Authority Act 2007

 The Greater London Authority Act 2007 (c.
 24) is an act of the Parliament of the United Kingdom.

 It gave additional powers to the Greater London Authority, the London Assembly and the Mayor of London, which had been created by the Greater London Authority Act 1999.

 Provisions

 The act gave the Mayor of London broad powers in relation to planning, housing, large developments, skills, training, waste and climate change.

 The act also gives the mayor broad powers relating to the power of appointment to the boards of functional bodies, including the ability to make party political appointments to Transport for London.
+The act required that the mayor's appointments be subjects to a confirmation hearing.
+These confirmation hearings are non-binding.

 The mayor must have due regard to remarks made by the assembly.

 The act provides for the following: